ciberado/git-workshop/020-first-commits.md

 <details>
 <summary>
-Actually, there are several ways to get this value.
+Actually, there are several ways to get the value stored in a reference.
 What would be the best way to programmatically retrieve the SHA-1 of the current revision?

 ```bash
 git rev-p████ HEAD